-The bidder shall provide support and service response timeframes for the following categories: Level I, Urgent Priority, Level II, Moderate Priority, Level III, General Assistance.
-It is anticipated that the Chatbot platform and components shall perform at a 99.9% uptime.
-Uptime is defined as the time in which the Chatbot and associated content is operating as designed.
+Contractor shall provide support and service response timeframes for the following categories: Level I, Urgent Priority, Level II, Moderate Priority, Level III, General Assistance.
+It is anticipated that the Platform and components shall perform at a 99.9% uptime.
+Uptime is defined as the time in which the Platform and associated content is operating as designed.

-The bidder shall provide data/metrics on expected measureable benefits of implementing the Virtual Assistant/ChatBot, ie., increased self-service, improved customer service, reduced live agent contacts, scalability, cost savings, other.
+Contractor shall provide data and metrics on expected measureable benefits of implementing the Platform, the data and metrics shall include: increased self-service, improved customer service, reduced live agent contacts, scalability, cost savings, and other data or metrics as requested by Covered California.

-The bidder shall provide a roadmap for future applications of the Virtual Assistant/ChatBot Platform in support of Covered California’s goals.
+Contractor shall provide a roadmap for future applications of the Platform in support of Covered California’s goals.

 E. Reporting Headquarters Location